magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/learn.md

 * **Security & Access Control:** Ensures data security and proper access control measures.

-* **Groups, Organizations, and Social Connections:** Facilitates social interactions and organizational structures.
+* **Groups and Social Connections:** Facilitates social interactions and group structures.

 * **Referential Object Definitions and Instances:** Manages objects and their references within the platform.